 Denying a Request

 - The conditions within some Awards will make it difficult to accept special requests for some employees in consideration of work hours.
-Such as, the request to work a short period of a morning with a 6-hour gap before working additional evening hours.
+For example, a request may involve working a short morning shift followed by a 6-hour gap before additional evening hours.

 - The adjustment of requested hours will see an increased employer cost in response to applicable penalty and overtime rates.
-Such as, the request to work from home after 6pm and within such accruing additional penalty rate costs to the employer.
+For example, the request to work from home after 6pm incurs additional penalty rate costs for the employer.

-- The employee working from home has the potential to disrupt the working arrangements of other employees.
-For example, three employees have Mondays off and an employee has requested to work flexibly from home on this day due to difficulties acquiring care for an infant.
+- The employee who is working from home has the potential to disrupt the working arrangements of other employees.
+For example, three employees have Mondays off and one has requested to work flexibly from home this day due to difficulties acquiring care for an infant.
 It would not be reasonable to have four employees out of the office on the same day.

-Within approving a ‘Flexible Working Arrangement’ request, consideration needs to be given to the conditions of the intended working environment and employee safety.
-This will require regular WHS audits and the implementing of strategies to upkeep communication and positive psychosocial health.
+Consider the conditions of the intended working environment and employee safety when approving a ‘Flexible Working Arrangement’ request.
+This will require regular WHS audits and the implementation of strategies to uphold communication and positive psychosocial health.
 For more information on how to keep employees safe at home, review our ‘Working From Home Checklist’.